-- Stay at least 6 feet apart from colleagues. - Avoid large gatherings (greater than 10 people). - Eliminate contact with others (shaking hands, embracing, etc.). - Avoid and report those who appear to be demonstrating symptoms (coughing, sneezing, or stating they feel like they have fever-like symptoms). - Avoid touching common surfaces (where possible) and ensure frequent washing of hands if touching of surfaces cannot be avoided. - Provide radio communication or other electronic devices for trainers and trainees such that they can maintain safe distance and give and receive instructions clearly.
+- Staying at least 6 feet apart from colleagues. - Avoid large gatherings (greater than 10 people). - Eliminate contact with others (shaking hands, embracing, etc.). - Avoid and report those who appear to be demonstrating symptoms (coughing, sneezing or stating they feel like they have fever-like symptoms). - Avoid touching common surfaces (where possible) and ensure frequent washing of hands if touching of surfaces cannot be avoided.

-There is recognition that not all manufacturing, logistics, and warehousing operations are currently suitable to simply adjusting for distance between operations or employees on the floor.
+There is recognition that not all operating environments are currently suitable to simply adjusting for distance between employee workspaces.

 Here are some potential useful mitigation strategies that might be implemented:

-- Engineered solutions which change the layout of the operations such that proper distance can be created between and among employees. - Utilization of temporary barriers to create the necessary separation to eliminate transmission of droplets. - Design and development of simple tools which help extend distances between and among operators. - Utilization of administrative controls such as certified and approved PPE (e.g., face masks, face shields, gloves, etc.).
+- Engineered solutions which change the layout of the operations such that proper distance can be created between and among employees. - Utilization of temporary barriers to create the necessary separation to eliminate transmission of droplets. - Add markers (such as tape on the floor, cones, or signs) to indicate 6 foot spacing in any area where employees might be gathering or standing in line such as entries and exits, restrooms, utility rooms, etc. - Utilization of administrative controls such as certified, and approved, personal protective equipment (e.g., face masks/coverings, face shields, gloves, etc.).

-- Implement effect disinfecting/cleaning processes and frequencies to ensure proper wipe down of stations before and after start-up. - Close all common areas where feasible along with meeting rooms.
+- Implement effect disinfecting/cleaning processes and frequencies to ensure proper wipe down of areas or workstations before and after start-up. - Close all common areas where feasible along with meeting rooms.